 Using the view factors and emissivity data LUSAS can assemble a matrix that describes all the possible paths for heat to be radiated around the radiation surface.
-If the radiation surface does not form an enclosure then the segments may optionally radiate to the environment as well as each to other.
+If

 If you have a symmetric problem in which the plane(s) of symmetry cut through a radiation surface then it is necessary to define the plane(s) of symmetry.
 This enables LUSAS to impose the zero flux condition necessary along a plane of symmetry in a thermal model.